6arms1leg/taskuler/README.md

 | Cyclomatic complexity number (per func.)     | \<= 10   |
 | Comment rate (per file)                      | \>= 20 % |
 | Unit test (decision) coverage                | = 100 %  |

+## Using timers

+Timers can be created by using a one-shot task that deactives itself at the end of its execution).
+Its period then defines the timer’s timing.
+When enabling such a task (i.e., starting the timer), its time stamp of last task run must be updated.

 ## Architecture